-2.2 Argentina: High Inflation and Wageless Recovery
+1.2 Argentina: High Inflation and Wageless Recovery

 During the 1990s Argentina experienced two recession episodes.
 The first started in 1994 and was triggered by the "Tequila crisis"; the second started in 1998 and was initially associated with the East Asian and Russian crises.
-As shown in figure 2 (panel B), Argentina experienced a domestic sudden stop during both episodes (see appendix 1 for details).
+As shown in figure 2 (panel B), Argentina experienced a domestic sudden stop during both episodes (see appendix A for details).
 Thus, using this methodology, both recession episodes could be classified as financial crises.
 Other methodologies such as Calvo, Izquierdo, and Talvi (2006) and Reinhart and Rogoff (2009) reach the same conclusion.

 The crisis of 1998-2002 was the most severe in terms of both financial and real outcomes.
-Between 1998 and 2002, output per capita fell 23.7 percent from peak to trough, a much larger fall than the 6.5 percent peak-to-trough output per capita contraction between 1994 and 1995 (see figure 3, panel A).
+Between 1998 and 2002, output per capita fell 23.7 percent from peak to trough, a much larger fall than the 6.5 percent peak-to-trough output per capita contraction between 1994 and 1995 (figure 3, panel A).
 However, analyzing the behavior of unemployment, a striking fact emerges: while the 1994-1995 crisis shows a significant jobless recovery (when output per capita recovers its pre-crisis level, unemployment is still 4 percentage points above its pre-crisis level), the 1998-2002 crisis displays no trace of jobless recovery at all (when output per capita recovers its pre-crisis level, unemployment also recovers its pre-crisis level, as seen in figure 3, panel B).

-A key difference between these episodes is inflation (see figure 3, panel C).
-During the crisis of 1994-1995 Argentina was in a currency peg, and the maximum level of inflation was 5.5 percent per annum.
-During the 1998-2002 crisis, Argentina abandoned the currency peg, and inflation reached 123 percent per annum.
+A key difference between these episodes is inflation (figure 3, panel C).3 During the crisis of 1994-1995 Argentina was in a currency peg, and the maximum level of inflation was 5.5 percent per annum.